mkideal/next/website/docs/api/latest/object.md

 ###### .Index {#user-content-Object_InterfaceMethod__Index}
 <div className="property-container">

-`.Index` represents the index of the interface method in the interface type.
+`.Index` represents the index of the interface method in the interface.

 Example: